 The Pension Scheme was established by the Police Superannuation Act, 1990 (the Act).
-The Act and accompanying Regulations set out the rules under which the Pension Scheme is administered and entitlements are paid.
+The Act and accompanying Police Superannuation Regulations set out the governing rules under which the Pension Scheme is administered and entitlements are paid.

-You can access a copy of the Act and Regulations on the SA Police Super website or a copy can be purchased from the Government Legislation Outlet, 101 Grenfell Street, Adelaide (Phone 13 23 24).
+You can access a copy of the Act and Regulations via the SA Police Super website or Legislation SA.

-You will be advised of any amendments to the Act or Regulations, which affect entitlements on the SA Police Super website and in the Report to Members forwarded with your Annual Contributor Information Statement.
+You will be advised of any amendments to the Act or Regulations, which affect entitlements on the SA Police Super website.